RiosNicholas/employee-salary-ios/README.md

 # employee-salary-ios
-## Assignment from Agile iOS Design and Development 21:219:420
+## Agile iOS Design and Development 21:219:420
 GUI that calculates the monthly payment of salaried and hourly employees using SwiftUI.